wenhuchen/WikiTables-WithLinks/README.md

     ...
   ]
 ```
-- request_tok/: containing all hyperlinks within a given table
+- request_tok/: containing all hyperlinks within a given tabl

-# Trouble Shooting
-If you have problem with git clone, you can also download it from [Google Drive](https://drive.google.com/file/d/1_p774GShngBw0q8Bq2DMHs0dETucO3AW/view?usp=sharing).